background image

 The afternoon featured loads of

-family fun: A treasure hunt captivated
+family fun: treasure hunt captivated

 youngsters for an hour or so with